-Governments in some European countries (including Sweden) have increased the minimum capital requirements for banks domiciled in these countries above the increased capital requirements of the Basel III and CRD IV frameworks.
-The major Swedish banks have been required to maintain a CET1 ratio of at least 12 per cent. since 1st January, 2015, calculated according to the CRD IV capital adequacy framework without transitional rules.
-In addition, the full implementation of CRD IV in Sweden (which included SFSA implementation of Pillar 2 and the buffer requirements of CRD IV) during 2015 increased capital requirements further.
+Governments in some European countries (including Sweden) have increased the minimum capital requirements for banks domiciled in these countries above the increased capital requirements of the Basel III and CRD frameworks.
+The major Swedish banks have been required to maintain a CET1 ratio of at least 12 per cent. since 1st January, 2015, calculated according to the CRD capital adequacy framework without transitional rules.
+In addition, the full implementation of CRD in Sweden (which included SFSA implementation of Pillar 2 and the buffer requirements of CRD) during 2015 increased capital requirements further.

 Effective 1st January, 2015, the SFSA increased the previous 15 per cent. risk weight floor for Swedish residential mortgages to 25 per cent.
 This measure has required SEB to hold more capital for these risk exposures.
-In addition, on 23rd August, 2018, the SFSA replaced the current risk weight floors of 25 per cent. on residential mortgage exposures under Pillar 2 with a corresponding Pillar 1 requirement.
-This change entered into force on 31st December, 2018 and lowered SEB's CET1 ratio by 2.6 percentage points.
+In addition, on 23rd August, 2018, the SFSA replaced the risk weight floor under Pillar 2 with a corresponding Pillar 1 requirement.
+The change was undertaken due to structural changes in the Swedish banking market and was also a step towards alignment with future changes to the Pillar 2 framework.
+It entered into force on 31st December, 2018 and lowered SEB's CET1 ratio by 2.6 percentage points.

 In December 2017, the Basel Committee released the Basel IV framework with the objective of reducing excessive variability of risk-weighted assets.
 The Basel Committee has enhanced the requirements for robustness and risk sensitivity of the standardised approaches for credit risk and operational risk and has constrained the use of internal models.
 The Basel Committee has also removed the internal model for operational risk, which SEB currently uses, from the regulatory capital framework as well the option to use the Advanced-Internal Ratings-Based (IRB) approach for exposures to financial institutions and large corporates.
 Where the IRB approach is retained, minimum levels are applied on the probability of default and for other input parameters.
 In addition, the Basel Committee is introducing an output floor, based on the revised standardised approaches, meaning that risk-weighted assets generated by internal models cannot in aggregate fall below 72.5 per cent. of the risk-weighted assets computed by the standardised approaches.
-The new Basel IV framework was initially proposed to be implemented by 1st January, 2022 with a five year gradual phase-in of the output floor.
+The new Basel IV framework was initially proposed to be implemented by 1st January, 2022 with a five-year gradual phase-in of the output floor.
 However, on 27th March, 2020, the Basel Committee's oversight body endorsed changes to this implementation timeline.
 The implementation date has been deferred by one year to 1st January, 2023 and the transitional arrangements for the output floor have been extended by one year to 1st January, 2028.
 When implemented into EU legislation, these measures could result in an increase in SEB's capital requirements.

 In addition to risk-based capital ratio requirements, the Basel III framework also introduced a non-risk based leverage ratio as a supplement to the risk-based capital requirements.
-The leverage ratio has been reported to regulators since 1st January, 2014 and publicly disclosed since 1st January, 2015.
-The EU has implemented a minimum leverage ratio requirement of 3 per cent. of Tier 1 capital in line with the international agreement.
-This requirement is scheduled to come into effect on 28th June, 2021.
+The EU has implemented a minimum leverage ratio requirement of 3 per cent. of Tier 1 capital in line with the international agreement, effective from 28th June, 2021.